-5.5.5.1 Port Payment.
+- 5.5.5.1 Port Payment.
 The Port will make a one-time payment of \$1.5 million to the City (BES) for the purpose of western meadowlark habitat conservation or enhancement.
-The City may at its discretion further distribute these funds to a third party for the purposes of western meadowlark habitat conservation or enhancement.

-5.5.5.2 Timing of Payment.
-The Port will make the payment described in Paragraph 5.5.4.1 when Milestone 3 has been completed.

-5.5.6 Consolidated Actions Encouraged.
+The City may at its discretion further distribute these funds to a third party for the purposes of western meadowlark habitat conservation or enhancement. - 5.5.5.2 Timing of Payment.
+The Port will make the payment described in Paragraph 5.5.4.1 when Milestone 3 has been completed. - 5.5.6 Consolidated Actions Encouraged.
 The Port and City agree that where possible consolidating mitigation actions for different habitat types at a single site will better replicate the mosaic of habitats displaced on WHI.
 Therefore, mitigations actions must take place at no more than three sites within the acceptable geography.
-Acres may (and are encouraged to) overlap: for example, floodplain, wetland and forest actions could occur on the same acres, if all of these features are provided by the action.

-5.5.7 Preparation of Management Prescriptions.
+Acres may (and are encouraged to) overlap: for example, floodplain, wetland and forest actions could occur on the same acres, if all of these features are provided by the action. - 5.5.7 Preparation of Management Prescriptions.
 The Port will draft and submit site specific management prescriptions for forest re-establishment and enhancement and floodplain re-establishment to the City (BES) for review and approval.
-The management prescriptions will meet the performance standards as establisheddescribed in Attachment E and will describe: site preparation; native species mix and planting densities; understory planting plan; invasive species control; maintenance and monitoring plans; specific timelines; and reporting/outreach requirements.
-To ensure that the agreed upon performance standards are met over time, the management prescriptions will be based on the principles of adaptive management.

-5.5.8 Acceptable Geography.
-The acceptable geography where the actions described in Sections 5.5.1 through 5.5.64 must take place is within the Columbia River Estuary Hydrogremorphic Reaches F, Middle Tidal Flood Plain Basin, and G, Upper Tidal Flood Plain Basin as shown in Attachment F. This area generally encompasses the Columbia River 500-year floodplain between the Sandy River Delta to the east, the East Fork of the Lewis River to the west/north and the Multnomah Channel confluence with the Willamette River to the south, including all of Sauvie Island.

-5.5.9 Monitoring Periods and Continuing Obligations.
+The management prescriptions will meet the performance standards as established in Attachment E and will describe: site preparation; native species mix and planting densities; understory planting plan; invasive species control; maintenance and monitoring plans; specific timelines; and reporting/outreach requirements.
+To ensure that the agreed upon performance standards are met over time, the management prescriptions will be based on the principles of adaptive management. - 5.5.8 Acceptable Geography.
+The acceptable geography where the actions described in Sections 5.5.1 through 5.5.6 must take place is within the Columbia River Estuary Hydrogremorphic Reaches F, Middle Tidal Flood Plain Basin, and G, Upper Tidal Flood Plain Basin as shown in Attachment F. This area generally encompasses the Columbia River floodplain between the Sandy River Delta to the east, the East Fork of the Lewis River to the west/north and the Multnomah Channel confluence with the Willamette River to the south, including all of Sauvie Island. - 5.5.9 Monitoring Periods and Continuing Obligations.
 The Monitoring Period for any actions taken under Section 5 of this Agreement will be 30 years for forest actions and 10 years for other actions.
-The Port's obligation to implement and monitor any actions taken directly under Sections 5.5 -5.5.7 will survive the termination of this Agreement and continue for the duration of the Monitoring Period, as described in Section 11.

-5.5.10 Adaptive Management.
-The use of Adaptive management, as described in Section 2.4 will be used as natural resource conditions, regulatory requirements, and scientific understanding evolve over time.
-It is not the intent of this agreement to require an inflexible mitigation approach that cannot respond to these changes.
-The Port and City may agree in writing to deviate from these objectives if such changes are necessary to respond to significant changes in regulatory context (for example, additional ESA listings), natural resource conditions, or improved scientific understanding The requirements and objectives of Section 5 of this Agreement may be modified or waived only upon the express written agreement of the City and Port and only after consulting with the West Hayden Island Advisory Committee described in Section 8 of this Agreement.
+The Port's obligation to implement and monitor any actions taken directly under Sections 5.5 -5.5.7 will survive the termination of this Agreement and continue for the duration of the Monitoring Period, as described in Section 11. - 5.5.10 Adaptive Management.
+Adaptive management, as described in Section 2.4 will be used as natural resource conditions, regulatory requirements, and scientific understanding evolve over time.
+The requirements and objectives of Section 5 of this Agreement may be modified or waived only upon the express written agreement of the City and Port and only after consulting with the West Hayden Island Advisory Committee described in Section 8 of this Agreement.